 Simply put, terpenes are the fragrant oils that give cannabis varietals unique scents and flavors.
 Interestingly enough, terpenes can play a vital role in the effect of a strain of cannabis.

-For example, certain terpenes may encourage relaxation, while others promote focus.
+For example, certain terpenes may encourage relaxation while others can promote focus.

-Furthermore, terpenes were naturally developed in cannabis plants for survival purposes.
-The scent of terpenes serves two practical purposes: attract pollinators and deter predators.
+Terpenes were naturally developed in cannabis plants for survival purposes.
+The scent of terpenes serves two practical purposes: to attract pollinators and to deter predators.